+tpl stands for trace pattern local.
 This function works as tp/2, but enables tracing for local calls (and local functions) as well as for global calls (and functions).

+tpe stands for trace pattern event.
 This function associates a match specification with trace event send or 'receive'.
 By default all executed send and 'receive' events are traced if enabled for a process.
 A match specification can be used to filter traced events based on sender, receiver and/or message content.